 The first step in setting up a custom email is to contact support and let us know that you wish to turn on this feature for your account.
 Once that is completed, we will direct you to this page to complete the setup process.

 Adding Contact Information

 - Navigate to your profile.
-Here you will click on Edit Info and enter the contact information (including full physical address) for your account.
-This is necessary in order to use the service and comply with anti-spam laws.
+You will click Edit Info and enter your account's contact information (including full physical address).
+This is necessary to use the service and comply with anti-spam laws.

 Adding DNS Records

 Since you are using our email platform to send emails on your behalf, you will need to login to your Domain Registrar or Authoritative Name Server (ANS) and add domain records that will prove to internet mailservers that we are authorized to send mail on your behalf.
 At a minimum, the SPF record below must be configured, but we highly recommend adding all the records listed below.